 What have Box, Dropbox, Nest, Evernote, Cloudera, Palantir and Instagram in common?
-They were all named a Cool Vendor by Gartner.
+They were all designated a Cool Vendor by Gartner.
 So, what happened to the Cool Vendors?

 232 CMOs and CEOs responded from these emerging technology companies from all over the world.
-As thanks for their candour and collaboration, we have them copies of our books on analyst relations.
+As thanks for their candour and collaboration, we gave them copies of our book on analyst relations.
 The results provide a unique view of the business impact and perception of analysts’ value to emerging businesses.

 The context for the survey is our long interest in the business value of industry analysts.
 So what is that value?
 In our opinion, influencer marketing investments (including analyst services and analyst relations) have to move the needle.
 Business value means higher margins, through more revenue, faster deal flow or reduced risk.
 There is a chain of interactions and relationships behind this value creation.
 Mutually beneficial relationships with industry analysts are potent multipliers.
 Analysts create business value through contributions to strategy, product development, marketing, sales, and the abilities to attract and retain talent and capital.

 The question on your mind right now probably is: “were these companies cool before Gartner said they were, or is there a ‘Gartner factor’ here”?
 Was it already a good company with above average potential or did it become better because of analyst recognition?
 It is really hard to prove any causality there and we did not try to with this survey.
 However, the following results give an excellent impression of how the leadership of Cool Vendors has experienced the impact on their businesses.

 Ecology of Cool Vendors

 It is interesting to see which companies are independently growing, which have died and how many of the Cool Vendors are acquired.
 Cool Vendors operate in a very dynamic environment.

 Late in 2016, 2014 Cool Vendor Brite:Bill was bought for a cool €70 million.
 Not bad for a firm founded in 2010.